Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 </details>

 > [!IMPORTANT]
+> The app registration used to run those commands must have at least the following permissions:
+> - Delegated permission `Application.ReadWrite.All` in the Graph API
+> - Delegated permission `AllSites.FullControl` in the SharePoint API
-> `manage` is the minimum permission required to register a webhook.
+> `manage` is the minimum permission required in a SharePoint site to register a webhook.

 ## Call the functions